Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 How Does a Revolving Line of Credit Work?

+However, some credit lines charge an annual fee regardless of whether they are used.
 A higher interest rate is typically charged because of the convenience and flexibility of a business credit line compared to traditional loans.
 Revolving credit can come with variable interest rates that can adjust.

 How is a Revolving Credit Limit Determined?

 The bank will allow the agreement to continue if the account remains in good standing.
 Over time, the bank may raise the credit limit to encourage its most dependable customers to spend more.
-Conversely, the lender may decrease the limit or close the line altogether if payment history is shoddy.
+Conversely, the lender may decrease the limit or close the line altogether if the payment history is shoddy.

 What Credit Score is Needed for a Revolving Credit Line?